Tools of the trade: understanding nucleophilic substitution reactions

 Let's now return to the reaction of hydroxide ion with bromomethane (CH3Br).
 Here, the hydroxide ion attacks the carbon atom, not a hydrogen atom.
 The carbon atom is directly bonded to an electronegative bromine, which makes it an electron‐poor site – more electron‐poor than the hydrogen atoms.
 A δ+ sign is used to indicate that the carbon atom has a partial positive charge.

 The hydroxide ion attacks the carbon atom to form a new C‐O bond and cleave the C‐Br bond, with loss of a bromide ion, which is called the leaving group (good leaving groups are relatively stable anions, such as Br–, or neural molecules).
 Two curly headed arrows show the mechanism of the reaction, which is called a nucleophilic substitution reaction.
 The electron‐rich hydroxide ion is called a nucleophile and the electron‐poor bromomethane is called an electrophile.

 Most organic reactions involve a nucleophile donating a pair of electrons to an electrophile.
 So, it is very important to recognise what are the most electron‐rich (δ–), or nucleophilic sites, within an organic compound, and which are the most electron‐poor (δ+), or electrophilic sites.

 It is not fundamental to this course, but, for those of you interested in mastering the art of drawing sensible reaction mechanisms, you may find these guidelines useful.
-As with most things in life, practice makes perfect.
+As with most things in life, from playing a piano to hitting a golf ball, practice makes perfect.